Rebirth Year Nine

 Fed up with sitting at home and having refused to speak to a shrink, Jim Gordon goes back to work, defying his mayoral-mandated psychiatric leave.
 Interim Commissioner Dave Wójcik discusses the fact that Joker is loose again and there are even Joker copycats running about, but he ultimately tells Jim to go home.
 Back at the Gordon household, Jim finds his ex-wife Barbara and eight-year-old son James Junior waiting for him.
 Barbara says that James Jr needs to stay with him in Gotham for a little while, citing that he’s become darkly troubled and obsessed with Joker.
 After dinner, James Jr rummages through his dad’s Joker files.
 Batman visits the house, but a stressed-out Jim tells him to piss off.
 Later that night, James Jr steals his dad’s gun and runs away.
 A panicked Jim meets with Harvey Bullock, who tells him there’s nothing he can do.
 When a possible Joker case comes through on the radio, Renee Montoya gives Jim a sidearm and allows him to charge ahead solo.
 Jim finds a face-painted James Jr hand-in-hand with a Joker copycat.
 Batman prevents Jim from firing his piece and takes down the copycat.
 After securing the area, Batman pulls Jim aside to tell him some disheartening facts.
 First, only James Jr handled his stolen gun.
 Second, James Jr used household cosmetics (Babs’ makeup) to paint his own face.
 Combined with the fact that eyewitnesses saw James Jr laughing and playing with the copycat, this points to a scenario where the boy was certainly not kidnapped, and in fact sought out the copycat.
 Batman, having learned all about Jim’s recent sabbatical, urges him to take care of his family and to see a shrink.

-–REFERENCE: In Doomsday Clock #2, Doomsday Clock #5, Batman Vol. 3 #68Justice League Vol. 4 #40, and DC’s Ghouls Just Wanna Have Fun #1 Part 6—originally told in Invasion!.
+–REFERENCE: In Nightwing Vol. 4 #22, Doomsday Clock #2, Doomsday Clock #5, Batman Vol. 3 #68Justice League Vol. 4 #40, DC’s Ghouls Just Wanna Have Fun #1 Part 6, DC Power: Rise of the Power Company #1 Part 1, and New History of the DC Universe #3—originally told in the Invasion! arc.
 Several intergalactic alien races form a military alliance with the goal of eradicating all metahuman life on Earth (the planet deemed most threatening because it has the most metahumans).
-Secretly, The Dominators, evil leaders of the alien alliance, want to replicate the metagene and create their own super-warriors.
+Secretly, The Dominators, evil leaders of the so-called “Alien Alliance,” want to replicate the metagene and create their own super-warriors.
 (In addition to the Dominators, the alliance comprises the following alien races: Khunds, Thanagarians, Psions, Durlans, the Gil’Dishpan, the Warlords of Okaara, Citadelians, and Daxamites.)
 During the alien invasion, human scientists become aware of the metagene that causes superpowers, which exists in around 12% of the population.
-After several nations fall under alien control, dozens—including the JLI, the Doom Patrol, the New Guardians, Green Lantern Corps (Hal Jordan, Kilowog, and Medphyll), Superman, Wonder Woman, Aquaman, the Atom, Deadman, the Creeper, Power Girl, the Spectre, Animal Man, Hawk, Dove (Dawn Granger), Black Orchid (Susan Linden), Swamp Thing, Amanda Waller, Max Lord, and General Wade Eiling—gather at a superhero summit to determine a plan of coordinated action.
+After several nations fall under alien control, dozens—including the JLI, the Doom Patrol, the New Guardians, Green Lantern Corps (Hal Jordan, Kilowog, and Medphyll), Superman, Wonder Woman, Aquaman, the Atom, Deadman, the Creeper, Power Girl, the Spectre, Animal Man, Hawk, Dove (Dawn Granger), Black Orchid (Susan Linden), Swamp Thing, new Starman (the spirit of previous Starman Gavyn merged with the living body of host vessel Will Payton), Amanda Waller, Max Lord, and General Wade Eiling—gather at a superhero summit to determine a plan of coordinated action.[4]
 The war kicks into high gear, resulting in casualties on both sides, notably new Doom Patrol member Celsius and Blaze (Scott Fischer).
 (Note that Celsius comes back from the dead.)
-Eventually, the war is won and the alien alliance is defeated, but not before the Dominators detonate a “Gene Bomb.”
+Eventually, the war is won and the Alien Alliance is defeated, but not before the Dominators detonate a “Gene Bomb.”
 The resulting massive energy explosion causes widespread global death to aliens and humans alike.
-Interestingly, the Gene Bomb also causes some people to gain super powers, most notably Max Lord and Crazy Jane.
+Interestingly, the Gene Bomb also causes some people to gain super powers, most notably Max Lord, Crazy Jane, and Roland Desmond (who becomes the new Blockbuster).[5]
 The Australian superhero known as The Tasmanian Devil is mutated by the Gene Bomb.
 Also notably, before their defeat, the Dominators do experiments on some humans, turning them into metahumans as well.
 These poor folks, known collectively as The Blasters, include Looking Glass and Snapper Carr.
 By the end of this episode, Batman has obtained a wealth of information about various extraterrestrial species, races, and planets.

 –REFERENCE: In Batman Secret Files: The Gardener #1—originally told in Black Orchid #2.
 Black Orchid (Susan Linden) dies, leading to an Earth Elemental to become the new Black Orchid.
 Batman meets the confused new Black Orchid, telling her to chat with Floronic Man, Poison Ivy, and Swamp Thing to find out more regarding her origin.

 –FLASHBACK: From The Human Target #1—and referenced in The Human Target #1 and The Human Target #3.
-The JLI, including newest official members G’nort and Rocket Red Dmitri Pushkin, pose for a photo.
-They also travel to the Ringbrak Dimension on an unspecified case.
+The JLI, including newest official member G’nort, poses for a photo.
+The team also travels to the Ringbrak Dimension on an unspecified case.
 While there, each member of the team is exposed to a mysterious poison that will remain within their systems for decades to come.

 –REFERENCE: In Doomsday Clock #5, Adventures of the Super Sons #1, and Justice Society of America Vol. 4 #6—originally told in Justice League International #24 and Justice League Europe #1-10.
 A splinter Justice League group is formed in the wake of the recent invasion.
 Thus, Justice League Europe is formed.
 Batman, while still remaining on the JLI, is heavily involved in the organization of the JLE.
 Operating out of the former JLI embassies and a castle in England, the JLE consists of Animal Man, Captain Atom, Crimson Fox, Elongated Man, Power Girl, and Rocket Red Dmitri Pushkin.
 Elongated Man’s wife, Sue Dibny, is an honorary member.
 Crimson Fox is initially a pair of twin sisters, Vivian D’Aramis and Constance D’Aramis, who switch on-and-off in the costumed superhero role.
 Note that the JLE will only last for less than a year before disbanding.
 Meanwhile, Dr. Fate and a rookie Huntress (Helena Bertinelli) join the JLI.
 Dr. Fate is still a merger of Eric Strauss and Linda Strauss, but Nabu does a gender switcheroo.
 Instead of using Eric’s mind/body as host, Dr. Fate now uses Linda’s mind/body (with Eric’s consciousness attached), giving us the first ever assigned-female-at-birth Dr. Fate.

-–REFERENCE: In Event Leviathan #6—originally told in Manhunter #17.
-Former attorney, anti-hero, ex-con, and ex-Suicide Squad member Manhunter (Mark Shaw) teams-up with reluctant partner Batman to bust a new one-shot Sportsmaster, who is a copycat of the original Sportsmaster (Lawrence Crock).
+–REFERENCE: In Event Leviathan #6 and DC/Marvel: Batman/Deadpool #1—originally told in Manhunter #17.
+Former attorney, anti-hero, ex-con, and ex-Suicide Squad member Manhunter (Mark Shaw) teams-up with reluctant partner Batman to bust a new Sportsmaster (ex-NFL player Victor Gover), a copycat of the original Sportsmaster (Lawrence Crock).

 –REFERENCE: In Batman Vol. 3 #101, Batman: Urban Legends #1 Part 4, Batman: Urban Legends #2 Part 4, and Batman: Urban Legends #3 Part 4.
 Batman learns about the secret machinations of billionaire tech pioneer Jacob Marlowe‘s Halo Corporation, which is secretly linked to several covert vigilantes and military operatives.
 Impressed but also wanting to keep tabs, Bruce initiates a partnership with the Halo Corporation, which includes the funding of a state-of-the art biotech research center and surgical facility.
 Lucius Fox is made an integral hands-on part of this venture.
 Shortly thereafter, Mr. Freeze and the Kobra Cult go into battle in Midway City against the Halo Corporation’s top group known as Team 6, which consists of handler John Lynch and his agents Deathblow (Michael Cray), Grifter (Max Cash), Deadeye (Cole Cash), Sleeper (Holden Carver), Backlash (Marc Slayton), and Slaphammer (Alex Fairchild).
-(Note that the Team 6 members aren’t aware that Halo funds their ops.)
+(Note that the Team 6 members aren’t aware that Halo Corp funds their ops.)
 Team 6 is decimated and Max Cash is seemingly killed.
 Superman and Wonder Woman come in to save the day, busting the bad guys.
 Bruce and Lucius arrange for Cole Cash to be saved and brought to the new facility where he is essentially turned into a super soldier.
 A “Dr. Stone” is said to conduct the surgery, and this is likely Silas Stone, especially since we are talking about a biotech procedure.
 Lucius tells Cole that his brother Max has died and left him his vigilante mask.
 Thus, Cole becomes the new Grifter.
 Bruce is debriefed by both Lucius Fox and John Lynch.
+(As per The Outsiders Vol. 5 #7, New History of the DC Universe, and the second feature to New History of the DC Universe #4, Jacob Marlowe and all the Team 6 members originally came from Earth-483 aka Wildstorm Earth, but, for some time now, they’ve lived on Earth-0 as permanent residents and will continue to do so.)

 –FLASHBACK: From Batman: Urban Legends #14 Part 1.
 Batman and Zatanna (now back in her original sexy magician tuxedo costume) team up to fight an unnamed minotaur-like villain.